Teaching Artist Rosters

 Documentation must reflect integration of different disciplines to create a single multi-discipline exhibit or performance.

-Because of the difficulty in accurately representing multi-disciplined exhibitions and performances, please contact the Arts Education Program for suggestions on how to best submit documentation.
+Because of the difficulty in accurately representing multi-disciplined exhibitions and performances, please contact the Arts Education Program befor applying for suggestions on how to best submit your documentation.

 Folk and Traditional Arts and Native American Artist Roster